-As a European citizen, you can influence EU policies in several ways: By voting in your country's general election: as a rule, the winning party then forms your government.
-Ministers from this government represent your country in the Council of the European Union, which plays an important role in EU lawmaking
+How you can influence EU policies

+1/ By voting in your country's general election: as a rule, the winning party then forms your government.
+Ministers from this government represent your country in the Council of the European Union, which plays an important role in EU lawmaking.

-By voting in the European Parliament elections: your vote will help determine the European Parliament's position on proposed laws.
+2/ By voting in the European Parliament elections: your vote will help determine the European Parliament's position on proposed laws.
 The largest political group will normally decide who should be the President of the Commission, so your vote will help determine that as well.

-By taking part in online public consultations.
+3/ By taking part in online public consultations.
 Before making proposals for new EU laws and throughout the whole decision-making process, the European Commission seeks the opinions of citizens and stakeholders.
 Check the have your say platform!

-By joining citizens' dialogues that take place across the EU.
+4/ By joining citizens' dialogues that take place across the EU.
 These give you the chance to discuss European issues with Commissioners and other high-level representatives.
 Check whether a dialogue is coming up soon in your area or organise one thanks to Erasmus+ Youth Participation action!

-By supporting or launching a European citizens' initiative.
+5/ By supporting or launching a European citizens' initiative.

 In practice this means that citizens may invite the European Commission to propose legislation on a specific issue for which the EU is responsible, such as the environment, agriculture or transport.
-One million people, or just 0.2 % of the EU population, from at least 7 EU countries are needed to launch a European citizens' initiative.
+One million people, or just 0.2% of the EU population, from at least 7 EU countries are needed to launch a European citizens' initiative.

-By influencing decision-makers and the general public through youth projects, protests, petitions and other initiatives (check the upcoming pages).
-WANT TO SHAPE THE FUTURE OF EUROPE?
+6/ By influencing decision-makers and the general public through youth projects, protests, petitions and other initiatives (check the upcoming pages).